 The eye color with which your baby is born is not necessarily the eye color your baby will have for long.
 A newborn’s eye color is likely to change.
-Give it about 6 to 9 months; the eye color should stick by then, in some cases, eye color can take as long as three years to set.
+Give it about 6 to 9 months; the baby eye colors should stick by then.
+In some cases, eye color can take as long as three years to set.
 Caucasian babies usually have dark gray-blue eyes at birth; African-American, Asian and Hispanic babies usually have dark gray-brown or hazel eyes that continue to darken.

 It’s true that your baby’s eye color is likely to change, but what probably won’t happen are your newborn’s eyes getting lighter.
 If eye color is going to change, it darkens because the irises continue to gain more pigment.
 Blue eyes have the least amount of pigment, even if they appear darker than green or hazel eyes.

 It’s true that you and your baby’s father’s genes determine your child’s eye color, but that doesn’t mean that just because both of you have green eyes, your baby will too.
 You can carry brown or blue genes, for example, and they can mix in all sorts of ways.
 The most common genes for eye color are green, brown and blue, but genes also account for gray, hazel and all sorts of combinations in between.
 Your child’s eye color can be totally different from your or the father’s eye color.

 Some eye colors are more dominant than others.
 For example, if both you and the father have brown eyes, your baby is likely to have brown eyes as well because the darker the color, the more dominant.
 Brown wins over green, which wins over blue.
 This is not automatic, though.
 You can have blue eyes, for example, the father can have brown eyes, and your baby can have blue eyes.
 Brown doesn’t always win.